-A scant half decade ago, oil and gas prices were in substantial parity.
+In the early part of the last decade, oil and gas prices were in substantial parity.
 A barrel of oil has about six times the energy content as a thousand cubic feet of natural gas.
-So, if the prices are in parity, the ratio of price of oil to natural gas should be around 6 to 1.
+So, if the prices are in parity, the ratio of price of oil in dollars per barrel to natural gas in dollars per thousand cubic feet should be around 6 to 1.
 The last sustained period for that price ratio was back before 2007.
-The trend since then has been for the ratio to be in the mid-20s to 1.
+The trend since then has been for the ratio to be in the mid-20s to 1, and 2013 estimates from the EIA (US EIA, 2012, January 23) forecast this ratio to stay in that range for two decades.

 This is entirely due to shale gas.
 The supply has kept the cost down.
 At the same time, oil has continued to become scarcer and its prices have stayed up.
 Because of this spread between oil and gas prices, the oil and wet gas are the most desirable.
 One would expect these to get developed first.
-This means the western side will be advantaged economically, at least at first.
+This means the western side of the Utica will be advantaged economically, at least at first.

 The Marcellus is similarly wet on its western portion.
-Taken together one would expect the greatest activity in western Pennsylvania, West Virginia and eastern Ohio.
+Taken together, one would expect the greatest activity to be in western Pennsylvania, West Virginia, and eastern Ohio, and in 2014 that is in fact the trend.
 The last two are the current have-nots of the shale gas boom.
-West Virginia will likely be somewhat ambivalent about this due to the prominence of the coal industry there.
-But Ohio will welcome it.
+West Virginia will likely be somewhat ambivalent about this because of the prominence of the coal industry there.
+But Ohio has welcomed it.
 The recession has hit that portion of Ohio particularly hard.
 Of course, other considerations will be in play, including whether the liquids processing is done in state or elsewhere.

 The propane and larger molecules will have an instant local market.
 Half of the liquids comprise ethane (ethane is a gas at normal pressure and temperature but falls in the classification of NGL).
 The dominant use for ethane is in converting to ethylene, which in turn is used to make a host of products such as polyethylene.
 No capacity for this process exists near the areas of production mentioned.
-A possible solution to that problem is discussed in chapter 12.
+A possible solution to that problem is discussed in chapter 14.